Many of you have this glossy image of Porto as a beach destination, which couldn’t be more further away from reality!

-The last couple of years have been rather exceptional, as we had around 30/35ºC (that is 86/95ºF) during July, August and even September, which is quite warm for our standards.
+The last couple of years have been rather exceptional, as we had around 30/35ºC (86/95ºF) during July, August and even September, which is quite warm for our standards.
 We are used to have mild Summers, with temperatures rarely above 30ºC (86ºF), and mild and rainy Winters, with temperatures rarely below 5ºC (41ºF).

 So my recommendation is that whatever the season you choose to visit Porto, make sure that you bring a proper raincoat.
 It will prove more useful than using an umbrella, as this is also a very windy city.

-Based on this information, here’s my recommendations on the best time to visit Porto:
+Based on these criteria, these are the best times to visit Porto:

 1. Autumn Months – September and October

 At this time of the year Porto is still enjoying great temperatures but the city is not packed with tourists, especially after October 15th (September is still super busy).

 Equally important, if you are planning to visit the Douro Valley, you will be able to experience the Harvest season!
 Don’t miss the opportunity to visit one of the top vineyards at the Douro Valley – and if you are not that much into wine, you have also other activities to do there as well.